 The liver plays important roles: It stores energy from food, makes proteins, and helps remove toxins.
 The liver also makes bile, a fluid that helps in digestion.

 Liver function tests help doctors find out whether the liver has been damaged.
 If your child is experiencing symptoms of liver disease — including jaundice (yellowish skin or eyes), dark urine, nausea, vomiting, or abdominal swelling — these tests may be ordered.
-They may also be done to help diagnose viral infections (such as hepatitis or mononucleosis) or to monitor medications that can cause liver-related side effects.
+They also may be done to help diagnose viral infections (such as hepatitis or mononucleosis) or to monitor medications that can cause liver-related side effects.

 The hepatic function panel evaluates: